Honfleur’s design will embrace principles that define every Brittany Ferries ship: wellness, culture and relaxation.

 The future of sustainable transport

-Honfleur promises to be the most environmentally friendly ship regularly operating in UK waters when she takes to the seas in June 2019.
+Honfleur promises to be the most environmentally friendly ship regularly operating in UK waters when she takes to the seas in summer 2019.
 But she will also be a ship that presents a canvas of modernity, comfort and relaxation for passengers on the company’s busiest route, operating from Portsmouth to Caen.

 Powered by liquefied natural gas

 Honfleur will be built at the Flensburger Schiffbau shipyard in Germany over the next two years and will be powered by LNG (liquefied natural gas).
 Compared with diesel fuel, LNG emits significantly less carbon dioxide during combustion and burns with no smoke.
 It is entirely free of sulphur and produces very low emissions of nitrogen oxide and particulate matter.

 Investment in the future